Chatter-Laravel/core/README.md

         use HasApiTokens, Notifiable, CanDiscuss;
     ```

-5. Chatter instalation command already installs [Laravel Passport](https://laravel.com/docs/7.x/passport#installation) but you need to add the CreateFreshApiToken middleware to your `web` middleware group in your *app/Http/Kernel.php* file:
+5. Chatter installation command already installs [Laravel Passport](https://laravel.com/docs/8.x/passport#installation) but you need to add the CreateFreshApiToken middleware to your `web` middleware group in your *app/Http/Kernel.php* file:

     ```php
     'web' => [